 Wattstax was a benefit concert put together by Stax Records to commemorate the community of Watts, Los Angeles after its 1965 Riots.

-The concert took place at the Los Angeles Memorial Coliseum on 20 August 1972 and featured all of Stax’s prominent artists at the time, including the Staple Singers, Kim Weston, The Bar-Kays, Albert King, Rufus Thomas, Carla Thomas and Isaac Hayes.
+The concert took place at the Los Angeles Memorial Coliseum on 20 August 1972 and featured all of Stax’s prominent artists at the time, including the Staple Singers, Kim Weston, The Bar-Kays, Albert King, Rufus Thomas, Carla Thomas and Isaac Hayes – originally performing his Theme from Shaft in front of the adoring crowd until MGM’s lawyers got involved (this was a Columbia release) and he had to replace that with a different recording sometime later.

-Rufus Thomas, quaint and obnoxious as he is, steals the show from all of them with his pink hot pants and Funky Chicken.
+Rufus Thomas, quaint and obnoxious as he is, steals the show from all of them with his pink hot pants and white knee-length boots and Funky Chicken.
+Richard Pryor (in top comic form) is the host and the Reverend Jesse Jackson appears.

 The concert was filmed by David L. Wolper’s film crew under director Mel Stuart and released as the 1973 film titled, Wattstax.
-One-third of the film is a Richard Pryor monologue, one-third interviews with a handful of Watts citizens, and one-third the actual concert.
+One-third of the film is a Richard Pryor monologue, one-third interviews with a handful of Watts citizens – who spoke plainly about their views on life, ranging from the riots to the blues to black men going out with white women – and one-third the actual concert.

 The film was nominated for a Golden Globe award for Best Documentary Film in 1974.